 #7 “Don’t overcrowd the pan when you’re sautéing — it’ll make your food steam instead.”-

 This can be a big problem that will change the texture of your dish entirely.
-Vegetables like squash, zucchini, tomatoes, etc. cook quickly and become soft when steamed over sautéed.
-Cook items quickly and have a large dish ready to move them too, you’ll prevent overcrowding and residual cooking by removing them from the heat.
+Vegetables like squash, zucchini, tomatoes, etc. cook quickly and become soft when steamed over-sautéed.
+Cook items quickly and have a large dish ready to move them to.
+You will prevent overcrowding and residual cooking by removing them from the heat.

 #8 “For perfect vegetable soup, start with diced carrots, onions, peppers and tomatoes sautéed in oil or butter before you add any liquid.
 This brings out the taste and caramelizes the sugars.”
 Shaun Hergatt

 While we often love “easy”, throwing raw items in a crockpot can leave flavor untapped.
 Caramelize your veggies and herbs beforehand and then add liquids and allow to simmer.
 Seasoning and tasting as it’s cooking will also allow the flavors to really burst.
 These small tips can make a plain meal taste a bit more like grandma’s flavorful dishes.

 Reading recipes and tips are great but, cooking is about doing.
 Try out dishes and if they don’t turn out well, try again.
 I also highly encouraging cooking with a friend, someone who is helpful or wants to learn as well.
 Cooking should be fun!